ankurp/Apple-Web-Push-Notification-Rails/README.md

 [Apple Web Push Notifications]

 ## Overview
-Checkout the [Apple WWDC Session Video] on how it works before if you want an overview on how the Safari push notifications work.
+Checkout the [Apple WWDC Session Video] before if you want an overview on how the Safari push notifications work.

 ## Usage